canidlogic/libnmf/doc/NMF_Spec.md

 ## <span id="mds3">3.
 Quanta</span>

 Rhythm and time units are counted in _quanta._  The exact meaning of a quanta varies depending on what _basis_ is used in the NMF file.
-There are three kinds of basis values currently supported:
+The following basis values are currently supported:

 1. 96 quanta equals one quarter note
 2. 44,100 quanta per second
 3. 48,000 quanta per second
+4. Any integer quanta rate from 1 Hz to 1024 Hz

 The quarter-note basis has variable-length quantum duration, depending on the specific tempo.
-The other two bases have fixed-duration quanta.
+The other quantum bases have fixed-duration quanta.

 ## <span id="mds4">4.
 File header</span>